 - Nine meetings per year with speakers on topics of genealogical interest.
-Most in-person meetings are recorded and posted online for members who can’t attend in person.
-At the moment, all meetings are being held online via Zoom
+At the moment, most of our meetings are a hybrid format—both in person and online via Zoom.
+Meetings are also recorded and posted online if you can’t attend the live version.

 - Members-only prices for courses, lecture series and workshops.